phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 - `start` - Start all services in dependency order
 - `stop` - Stop all services in reverse order
 - `restart` - Stop then start services
+- `recreate` - Force a fresh deployment by running `down → build → start`
 - `status` - Show status of all services
 - `health` / `health_check` - Re-evaluate service health and report failures
 - `build` - Build service images